nflu/turtlebot_soccer/docs/README.md

 <img src = "https://neillugovoy.com/far_away_interception.png">

 ## Solution
-Instead of finding an exact intersection we want to find a point where the two objects are sufficiently close.
+Instead of finding an exact interception we want to find a point where the two objects are sufficiently close.
 Additionally we want to choose the closest and lowest control solution rather than going far away and using a lot of effort to get a slightly better solution.

 Thus we just simulated where the ball would be at times within 1 second and checked how close the turtlebot could get going at different speeds and picked the earliest and lowest speed point.
 Because new predictions were constantly being generated for new measurements, the robot would be constantly replanning in response to new information about where the ball was and where it was going.